packetgeek/webhook-listener-development/README.md

 msg        <-- a string that usually contains "Up" or "Down"
 ```

 I'm still developing the UK listener and these notes.
-However, I've included a listener for Gitea in these notes.
+However, I've included the code for for a Gitea listener in this repo.
 Short version, it's basically the same base code as the above scripts, with just a few filters and actions added.
+Hint: everything between the "URL" line, down to the line starting with "MYSTRING", reads the data from the webhook and creates the message to send to the IRC server.
+The bashCommand line sends the message to the IRCd server via the netcat tool.

+Note: all of the lines between the ones starting with "URL" and "MYSTRING" will be unique for each listener.
+This means that the capitalized variables (URL, PERSON, MESSAGE, ACTION, etc.) will be different in each type of listener (call 'em whatever you want).

-I'll post the separate scripts to this repo as I get them working.
+I'll post the other listeners to this repo as I get them working.
+I've been using the Gitea listener for about a year now.

+## Things you could do
+* Use Bash's internal networking facility, instead of netcat, to send the message.
+* Make the messages fancier by incorporating more of the data from the webhook.
+* Output to something other than IRC.
+For whatever output service you want (nfty, mattermost, etc.), it's likely that someone has already posted code for it.
+* Drop an IRC bouncer into the path (e.g., ZNC) which allows multiple connections via the same user.
+Create a script that impersonates you and have it turn a Blink device on and off when something's down.
+(T00 much?
+I'll stop here)